ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 > N.B.
 For the purposes of keeping the table concise I've focused on a week's worth of tasks in the middle of the month, this gave me problems with a reasonable degree of difficulty but not ones that would be difficult to re-engineer in Typescript.
 I've also only included the average total time to load data and complete both parts of each problem across 3 runs, rather than comparing each individual segment.

 There's certainly no clear, runaway winner.
 I'd expected Python to still be the faster option, with BunJS maybe coming close, while still beating NodeJS across the board.
-However, as we can see, things weren't quite so clear cut.
+However, as we can see, things weren't quite so clear-cut.

 BunJS actually managed to outperform Python across the majority of the examples, with 3 wins to Python and NodeJS's 2s.
-Even expanding this out to the first 16 days and BunJS stays ahead with 10 total wins, beating Python's 5 and NodeJS's 1.
+Even expanding this out to the first 16 days BunJS stays ahead with 10 total wins, beating Python's 5 and NodeJS's 1.
 Perhaps most interesting was the fact that calling Bun via NPM performed the best, taking
 6 wins to the direct approach's 4.
 I would've expected the extra overhead to have a negative impact.
 Admittedly there may have been some skewing of data on this, the run times via NPM mostly tended to decrease on each execution, suggesting a degree of caching may be taking place.

 Also pretty impressive is that both BunJS and NodeJS managed to produce a result on Day 15 where Python continued to crash out.
-Granted there's probably a flaw in my Python code but the Typescript code is pretty much a like for like conversion.
+Granted there's probably a flaw in my Python code but the Typescript code is pretty much a like-for-like conversion.
 I also felt like BunJS' perceived load time was faster, even on solutions where Python had the fastest execution time, the time from pressing enter to starting to getting output often seemed quite long, with BunJS feeling much more responsive.

 ## So what did we learn?